We would like to understand the housing issues that are important to you and your neighbourhood.

 Getting involved brings lots of rewards.
 You can meet new people, learn new skills and directly change how services are provided to improve homes and communities.

 There are various events involving tenants that take place throughout the year.
+View the calendar of events below:

 Customer Engagement Strategy 2022-25